Pace Center for Civic Engagement

 What We Do

-At the Pace Center, we help students learn to serve well and have a positive impact in the community.
+At the Pace Center, we help students learn to lead lives of meaning and service.
 Through the Pace Center, students can learn alongside the community, help others, explore pressing societal issues, engage with faculty, advocate for change, and connect service to their academic pursuits with Service Focus, a new University program.
 With staff advisement, students learn to be well-prepared for service, to be intentional about the work they do, and to reflect thoughtfully about the service in which they engage.